d0tTino/UME/docs/CONFIG_TEMPLATES.md

 `UME_RATE_LIMIT_REDIS` may be set to a Redis URL to enable shared rate limiting.
 If unset, the API uses an in-memory limiter.

+The dev-log watcher monitors the directories listed in `WATCH_PATHS`.
+Importing `ume.watchers` enables logging of file events to each dossier's `telemetry/activity.log`.
 ## Benchmark Hardware
 A single-node Dell PowerEdge R7625 with an EPYC 9254P CPU, 256 GB RAM and four NVMe drives was used when validating the Redpanda benchmark.